JeancarloFU/paper_Atmospherically_Driven_Seasonal_Interannual_LTTS_MultipleInlet/README.md

 - Lagrangian data from the model Parcels v2.1.1, which can be installed from:
     * https://anaconda.org/conda-forge/parcels
     * https://oceanparcels.org
-- Monthly mean sea level pressure (MSLP) from NCEP-NCAR Reanalysis 1 (used for the large-scale analytical model):
+- Monthly mean sea level pressure from NCEP-NCAR Reanalysis 1 (used for the large-scale analytical model):
     * https://psl.noaa.gov/data/gridded/data.ncep.reanalysis.html